xen-troops/meta-xt-prod-devel-rpi5/README.md

 (XEN) Rendered 602 frames in 10.033327 sec (60.000038 fps)
 (XEN) ^C
 ```
-To stop the program, press Ctrl+C.
+To stop the program, press `Ctrl + C`.
-During execution, a colorful, 3D rotating cube should be visible on the
+During execution, a colorful, 3D rotating cube should be visible on the screen.
-screen.

 ## Bootlog